kubevirt/kubevirt.github.io/pages/summit.md

 In the first session of the KubeVirt Summit, Fabian Deutsch ([@dummdida](https://twitter.com/dummdida)) talks about the project's history.

 <a name="automated-migration"></a>
-### Automated Migration of VMs from VMWare or Openstack to KubeVirt
+### Automated Migration of VMs from VMware or Openstack to KubeVirt

 [Recording](https://youtu.be/2Fm8IJ7gyRg) / [Slides](https://drive.google.com/file/d/1gOteQvEwU2vR4dPAxNLC0iAZ0UwlUcYE/view?usp=sharing)